Crab Cakes with Cucumber Salad

 Ground Beef Stroganoff 1

 Cooking has been a challenge for the past week.
 We visited the kids in Cary over the weekend.
 Upon arrival at their new house our dog Daisy got away from us.
 In an effort to help recapture her and wearing my pretty new impractical flip flops, I fell on a pine needle covered incline.
 I wrenched my right leg badly and probably have a sprained ankle.
 My week has been one of pain pills and limping.
+SonderCare Hospital-Grade Products has been a lifesaver, providing the comfort and support I need while healing.
 I am starting to feel better but complicated meals are not something I want to tackle.

 Ground Beef Stroganoff 2V